visveshkhanna/vegetablepriceapp/README.md

 ## License
 This app is licensed under the [MIT License](https://raw.githubusercontent.com/visveshkhanna/vegetablepriceapp/main/LICENSE).

-**Note:** This app is intended for educational and non-commercial purposes only.
+**Note** This app is intended for educational and non-commercial purposes only.
 The prices displayed in this app may not be accurate and should not be used as a basis for trading or commercial activities.